LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 It is important to note that we will no longer be relying on the ctmrinfo.customerID engagement attribute to indicate whether the user is authenticated or not, it will be used just as a regular engagement attribute.
 LivePerson monitoring services will be using this new function to identify if the user is authenticated on each page, and is no longer session-based as it was previously.

-For more information regarding the Monitoring API, please refer to the [Monitoring API section on the developers community](https://developers.liveperson.com/rt-interactions-monitoring-overview.html).
+For more information regarding the Monitoring API, please refer to the [Monitoring API section on the Developer Center](https://developers.liveperson.com/rt-interactions-monitoring-overview.html).

 ## **Authenticated engagement window**